Hannaford donates $250,000 to food banks in 5 states

 “During these times of uncertainty, it’s important that we all pull together to help one another,” said Mike Vail, president of Hannaford, in a statement.

 In Maine, the company said it is making a $100,000 donation to the Good Shepherd Food Bank.
-A food bank in New Hampshire will receive $50,000, three food banks in Massachusetts will receive a total of $20,000, a Vermont food bank will get $25,000 and two food banks in New York will receive $55,000, according to Hannaford.
+A food bank in New Hampshire will receive $50,000, three food banks in Massachusetts will receive a total of $20,000, a Vermont food bank will get $25,000 and two food banks in New York will receive $55,000, Hannaford said.

 Comments are not available on this story.